isa-group/RESTest/README.md

 ![Allure](docs/Allure.png)

 ## Running RESTest as a JAR
+Instead of from an IDE like IntelliJ IDEA, you can also run RESTest as a fat JAR.
+You have two options:

+### Option 1: Build RESTest from source

-You can also package RESTest as a JAR file and run it from command line.
-To do so, first create the JAR:
+To package RESTest as a fat JAR file, run the following command in the root directory:

 ```
 mvn clean install -DskipTests